gustafla/linux_demo/README.md

 Instructions for installing podman on Arch Linux can be found on the [Arch Wiki](https://wiki.archlinux.org/title/Podman).

+### Other build options:

+The Makefile also supports release builds without the `SELF_CONTAINED` feature.
+These builds read files from the host filesystem directories `data/` and `shaders/`.
+If you build without `SELF_CONTAINED=1`, you will have to distribute all data and shader files along with the executable.

+OpenGL ES 3.1 build on Linux can be enabled with the make option `GLES=1`.

+Experimental MinGW-w64 support also exists.
+Install `mingw-w64-sdl2` and `mingw-w64-make` from the AUR on Arch Linux, and run `x86_64-w64-mingw32-make` instead of `make`.

+**Always remember to run `make clean` before changing build options or plaforms!**

 ### Optional: compress the executable

 [`scripts/`](scripts/) has a [shell-dropping](https://in4k.github.io/wiki/linux#compression)
-packer which doesn't depend on anything special.
-This can reduce about half MB from filesize.
+packer.
+This can reduce about 10% from filesize (ymmv).
-However, this may reduce compatibility as it requires xz-utils to be installed and /tmp directory to allow executables.
+However, this may reduce compatibility as it requires `xz-utils` to be installed and `/tmp` directory to allow executables.

 ```
 scripts/pack.sh release/demo